-About 93 percent of bondholders agreed to swap defaulted debt from the 2002 default for new paper at a steep discount.
+About 93 percent of bondholders agreed in 2005 and 2010 to swap defaulted debt from the 2002 default for new paper at a steep discount.

-Fernandez's decision to vilify holdout creditors, who are loathed by most Argentines, makes payment a difficult prospect, and a local law prohibits offering a better deal than that given in the swaps.
+Fernandez's decision to vilify holdouts - who are loathed by most Argentines - makes payment a difficult prospect, and a local law prohibits offering a better deal than that given in the swaps.
 Doing so might expose Argentina to lawsuits from creditors who tendered their paper.